 Distributed Learning Courses may be used in the following ways:

 Students in non-approved degree programs may apply 8-10 semester hours of Distributed Learning course work to a degree program, provided they receive prior approval from the Graduate Academic Affairs Committee (GAAC) and the course(s) meet degree requirements.
-With the exception of Gradlink programs, students enrolled in a Distributed Learning course after they have begun taking classes on campus will be billed on-campus, Graduate School tuition rates.
+With the exception of the approved programs above, students enrolled in a Distributed Learning course after they have begun taking classes on campus will be billed on-campus, Graduate School tuition rates.
 Distributed Learning courses cannot be used to meet the Biblical and Theological Studies requirement for all degree programs.

 Non-Wheaton students may enroll as Special students for their own enrichment or to transfer credit for these courses to degree programs of other institutions.
-Enrollment in a Distributed Learning course does not imply admission to a Wheaton College Graduate School.
+Enrollment in a Distributed Learning course does not imply admission to Wheaton College Graduate School or any of its programs.

 Distributed Learning courses will be billed at the time of registration and payable within 30 days of billing.
 Tuition refunds will be according to the following schedule if no work has been attempted: